mtumilowicz/rust-rocket-workshop/README.txt

                     let p2 = p1; // because type has no `Copy`, this is a move instead.
                 }
                 ```
+        * is a property of the type, not the operation
+            * `let a = b` is always a move, doesn't matter whether `b` is `Copy` or not
+            *  similarly, a function call `f(b)` always moves `b`
+        * bitwise copy must represent a valid and independent duplicate of the original value
+            * problem: freeing resource
+                * example: `Drop` trait
+                    * double deallocation
+                        * using `memcpy` would result in two instances pointing to the same memory
+                    * don't even have to alias heap data
+                        * file handles: file being closed twice
+            * problem: exclusive ownership of mutable references
+                * example: Box
+                    ```
+                    let mut a = vec!["a"];
+                    let mut b = Box::new(&mut a);
+                    let mut c = b.copy(); // it would break borrow checker rules
+                    ```
+                * example: Vec
+                    * Vec looks like this: `{ &mut data, length, capacity }`
+                    * copying it means both reference &mut data, which means we have aliased mutable data
+            * problem: exclusive ownership of a resource
+                * example: Mutex
+                    ```
+                    let m = Mutex::new(42);

+                    thread::spawn(move || { m; }); // if it were moved with copy, we would have two mutexes on same resource
+                    ```
+                    * passing a mutex by value (with copy) makes no sense
+            * analogy: Linux OS
+                * self = physically moving a file from one disk area to another
+                    * you copy n bytes, where n = size of file
+                * &self/&mut self = moving an inode pointer]
+                    * you copy m bytes where m = address (typically disk+sector)
+        * use for "plain old data" that doesn't contain any heap allocations
+            * however, it could be prudent to omit the `Copy` implementation, to avoid a breaking API change
+        * how to force a move of a type which implements the Copy trait?
+            * question does not make sense - it is always move
     * Drop
     * Send, Sync
         * This is mostly true, but Rust’s full thread safety story hinges on two built-in